 Engage in an eye-opening experience to learn about poverty in the United States.

-Our team will work alongside our mission partner and their local families by creating a Work Safari.
-Through the Work Safari students will repair homes, work on construction projects, run afterschool programs, and serve in other capacities appropriate to the season.
+Our team will work alongside our mission partner and local families by creating a Work Safari.
+Through the Work Safari, students will repair homes, work on construction projects, run afterschool programs, and serve in other capacities appropriate to the season.

 They'll also receive teaching from local leaders on poverty, biblical compassion, prayer, leadership, economics, and the role of the church.

 Our Ministry Partner